Raymond VI of Toulouse: Problems with the Church

 Raymond VI was arguably the first target of the Albigensian crusade (1209–1229).

 Raymond VI held vast territories but his control of them was problematic.
 Aside from theoretically owing allegiance to the King of France, Raymond held Provence as a vassal of the Holy Roman Emperor.
 Henry II of England controlled neighboring Aquitaine through his wife Eleanor of Aquitaine, who had a claim to Toulouse through her grandmother, Philippa of Toulouse, daughter of William IV, Count of Toulouse.
 Alfonso II of Aragon was involved in the affairs of Languedoc, stimulating emigration from the north to colonize newly reconquered lands in Aragon.

 In Toulouse, Raymond maintained the communal freedoms, extended exemptions from taxation, and extended his protection to the communal territory.
 A poet and a man of culture, he hated war but did not lack energy.

 According to Henri Pirenne, "At the end of the 12th century Languedoc was swarming with those mystics who aspired to lead the Church and the age back to apostolic simplicity, condemning both the religious hierarchy and the social order".
 At first Innocent III tried to deal with the Cathars by peaceful conversion, sending into the affected regions a number of legates or representatives.
 Count Raymond declined to assist, although constantly embroiled with his vassals, and given the autonomy of the towns, Kenneth Setton questions whether Raymond "could have coped effectively with the challenge of heresy even if he had wished to do so".

 The legates sent from Rome and France received little support as they were considered foreign reformers.
 Papal legate Pierre de Castelnau was sent to address Raymond's tolerance for the practice of the Cathars, but withdrew for six months in 1206 out of concerns for his safety.

+Pierre's assassination on 15 January 1208, led to Raymond's excommunication.
+Following this assassination, Raymond sought reconciliation with Pope Innocent III, yet despite his overtures Innocent chose to allow crusade leaders a freehand.
+Raymond was ultimately able to briefly lift his excommunication in June 1209, after agreeing to be publicly stripped to the waist and flogged at Saint Giles, where papal legate Pierre de Castelnau had been assassinated, which was followed by him swearing an oath of loyalty to the Church.
+This display of repentance temporarily reconciled him with the Church and Innocent III, and Raymond then ostensibly aligned himself with the Crusaders.
+The Crusaders in July 1209 directed attention to the lands of Raymond's rival Raymond Roger Trencavel, leading to the capture and massacre of Béziers, the siege and capture of Carcassonne, and the death of Trencavel.